 Blue Bag - Recycling (Paper and Cardboard)

-Your blue bag will be collected on your scheduled recycling day.
+Your blue bag will be collected on your scheduled recycling day, bag lids should be closed to contain the bag contents.

 If you have extra cardboard, tear or flatten the pieces to the size of your blue bag, secure together and leave beside your blue bag for collection.
 If you regularly have excess cardboard you can request an additional blue bag free of charge by calling 01785 619402 or emailing email@example.com with your address details.